 13. Upcycled Crayon Rubs

 Use old crayons and textured surfaces for crayon rubbings.
 This is one of those surprising activities that reveal beautiful patterns effortlessly.
+Explore more creative crayon crafts to find additional ways to repurpose your wax supplies.

 14. Finger Painting Fun